 The Youth Sport Trust is an independent charity with a mission to change young people's lives through sport.
 They are the landscape lead organisation for school sport and have been commissioned by Sport England as the delivery agent for the School Games, providing support to help schools and other partners deliver School Games events and support with the delivery of the annual School Games National Finals event.

 Find out more about the Youth Sport Trust.

 Sport England is the non-departmental public body responsible for building the foundations of sporting success, by creating a world-leading community sport environment of clubs, coaches, facilities and volunteers.
 Sport England is providing funding to support the development and delivery of the School Games.
-They are also working with Sports Governing Bodies and County Sports Partnerships to ensure they support and help deliver the School Games.
+They are also work with Sports Governing Bodies and Active Partnerships to ensure they support and help deliver the School Games.

 Find out more about Sport England.